wearefrank/frank-runner/README.md

 # Specials

+The main purpose of the Frank!Runner is to run released code of the Frank!Framework - you do that by running `restart.bat` or `restart.sh` in the root directory of the Frank!Runner.
+When you are doing development work on Ladybug or the Frank!Framework, you may want to build the Frank!Framework locally.
+You can use the `specials` folder and its children to run your local build of the Frank!Framework source code, maybe including some changes of that source code.

+Here are short descriptions of the options provided in the `specials` folder:
+* `specials/ladybug`: Run ladybug without the Frank!Framework.
+* `specials/iaf-webapp`: Runs locally-built basic F!F, to be combined with your own configuration.
+* `specials/iaf-test`: Run the Larva tests of the Frank!Framework.
+* `specials/iaf-example`: Runs the example Frank application included in the F!F source code.
+* `test-startup-times`

 To run the webapp, example and test modules of https://github.com/frankframework/frankframework you can use the build.xml files in the specials folder.
-As with other projects the iaf folder needs to be a sibling folder of the frank-runner folder.
-See also the build-example.properties files in these folders that describe several properties that can be set to speed up and customize the build.
+As with other projects the `iaf` folder needs to be a sibling folder of the frank-runner folder.
+In each case, you can write your own `build.properties` in the directory of the `restart.bat|sh` script to customize the build process and the exact application you are starting.
+Please only use properties that appear in the `build-example.properties` files supplied in these folders.
+Properties that work for ordinary use of the Frank!Runner may not work with a `specials/...` case.

+**specials/iaf-webapp:** Use this folder to run your own Frank configuration with a modified locally-built version of the Frank!Framework.
+Put your configuration in `examples/Frank2Example1/configurations`.
+If you need class-level properties or configurations, put it in your `frankframework` build and not in your Frank!Runner checkout.

 # Project structure and customisation